grip-on-software/monetdb-import/Database_structure.md

         provided.
 Some projects use due dates for milestone and issue prioritization, in addition to sprint constraints.
     -   **project_id** - INT - reference to project.project_id: The JIRA
         project in which this issue is contained.
-This is 0 if this version of the issue was created in a different project before being moved to this project, and the other project is not known to us.
+This may **differ from the project in the latest version of the issue** if the issue was created in a different project before being moved to this project.
+If such a projects is otherwise not in the database, then this points to a dummy project which is a subproject of the later project.
     -   **status** - INT - reference to status.id: The issue status
         (Open, In Progress, Resolved, Closed) as an internal JIRA identifier, or NULL if this information is not provided by the